 The good news is that we are slowly but steadily returning to our (new) lives.
 Our dreams of traveling later are now about traveling soon, and very soon, you’ll be on your next trip.

-As one of my favorite writers, Haruki Murakami put it:
+As one of my favorite writers, Haruki Murakami put it clearly:

 “And once the storm is over, you won’t remember how you made it through, how you managed to survive.
 You won’t even be sure, whether the storm is really over.
 But one thing is certain.
 When you come out of the storm, you won’t be the same person who walked in.
 That’s what this storm’s all about.”Haruki Murakami

 That’s exactly where we’re at right now.
-So take it from a country that welcomes over 33 million tourists a year, the time is right to take our first baby steps in the new post-covid reality, take heed of expert guidelines and coronavirus advice and leave fear behind.
+So take it from a country that welcomed over 33 million tourists a year before the global outbreak of Covid and several millions in the first Covid summer in 2020, the time is right to take our next steps in the new post-covid reality, take heed of expert guidelines and coronavirus advice, and leave fear behind.
 Or as the ancient Greeks always said: All in good measure.

 In short, Greece is ready to welcome its first visitors from abroad.
-All guidlelines, rules and announcements (drawn up by tourism and health experts) depend on how coronavirus management evolves in Greece and elsewhere as well as on EU and world travel policies and airline decisions.
+All guidelines, rules and announcements (drawn up by tourism and health experts) depend on coronavirus management and vaccination rollouts in Greece and elsewhere as well as on EU and world travel policies and airline decisions.
+Read here.

-Decisions, guidelines, health protocols have been drawn up by epidemiologists and health experts and are constantly being revised according to monitoring and incoming data and to guidelines issued by the European Union Aviation Safety Agency (EASA).
+- Decisions, guidelines, health protocols have been drawn up by epidemiologists and health experts and are constantly being revised so keep up to date by visiting your embassy’s website.

-It’s good for travelers to know that Greece has been divided into risk zones depending on your ability to have immediate access to a health facility (like hospitals) – this would be mainland Greece and the island of Crete or with a health center within a two-hour proximity: the Saronic and Cyclades islands nearer to Athens, and Evia.
+- It’s good for travelers to know that Greece is moving swiftly ahead with a far-reaching vaccination program that has given islands priority.
+At the same time, based on last’s year’s experience, nearly all Greek destinations have access to a health facility (like hospitals) – this would be mainland Greece and the island of Crete or to a health center within a two-hour proximity: the Saronic and Cyclades islands nearer to Athens, and Evia.

-However, to address all possible cases and needs, the health ministry announced a far-reaching action plan stationing medical doctors and health professionals on all islands and providing immediate emergency transport by air should the need arise.
+- To address all possible cases and needs, the health ministry is again enforcing a far-reaching action plan stationing medical doctors and health professionals on all islands and providing immediate emergency transport by air should the need arise.

 Greece Ready for Tourism: The Timeline

-- restaurants, cafes and bars are open offering mostly outdoor services
+- restaurants, cafes and bars are open offering outdoor services only

-- the Acropolis and archaeological sites and museums countrywide are also open.
+- the Acropolis, archaeological sites and museums countrywide are open

-- wear a mask.
+- wear a mask at all times.
 You don’t want to pay 150-euro fine for not doing so.